Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 Final moments on Black Hawk

-Communications on board the helicopter moments before the collision were released as part of the board's investigation.

-The Black Hawk pilots told the control tower twice that they had the passenger plane in sight and would maintain proper distance.
+The Black Hawk pilots told the controller twice the plane was in sight and they would maintain proper distance.
 But when the controller instructed the pilots to “pass behind” the jet, the crew didn’t hear that instruction because the helicopter's microphone key was pressed at that moment.

 Just before the collision the helicopter's instructor pilot asked the pilot to come left.
-But it wasn’t clear if the pilot had time to maneuver before the crash.
+But it wasn’t clear if the pilot had time to maneuver.

 “Kinda come left for me ma'am,” the instructor said.